Hubbard's Scientific Publications

 Hubbard, T. L. (1998).
 How consequences of physical principles influence mental representation: The environmental invariants hypothesis.
 Proceedings of the Twentieth Annual Conference of the Cognitive Science Society.
 Mahweh, NJ: Erlbaum (pp. 1228).

 Hubbard, T. L. (1998).
 Listeners can discriminate among major chord positions.
 Perceptual and Motor Skills, 87, 891-897.
-PDF

 Hubbard, T. L. (1998).
 Representational momentum and other displacements in memory as evidence for nonconscious knowledge of physical principles.
 In S. R. Hameroff, A. W. Kaszniak & A. C. Scott (Eds.), Towards a science of consciousness II: The second Tucson discussions and debates.
 Cambridge, MA: MIT Press (pp. 505-512).

 Hubbard, T. L. (1998).
 Some effects of representational friction, target size, and memory averaging on memory for vertically moving targets.
 Canadian Journal of Experimental Psychology, 52, 44-49.
-PDF

 Return to Top of Page